-- Approval of the Plan of Conversion: The certificate of conversion must include a statement that the plan of conversion has been approved as required by (1) the laws of the jurisdiction of formation and (2) the governing documents of the converting general partnership. - The partnership agreement of a converting Texas general partnership must contain provisions that authorize the conversion provided for in the plan of conversion.
-BOC § 10.107(b). - A Texas general partnership must approve a plan of conversion in the manner provided in its partnership agreement.
-BOC § 10.107(c). - Effectiveness of Filing: A certificate of conversion becomes effective when accepted and filed by the secretary of state (option A).
-However, pursuant to sections 4.052 and 4.053 of the BOC, the effectiveness of the instrument may be delayed to a specified date, or specified date and time, not more than ninety (90) days from the date the instrument is signed (option B).
+- Approval of the Plan of Conversion: The certificate of conversion must include a statement that the plan of conversion has been approved as required by (1) the laws of the jurisdiction of formation and (2) the governing documents of the converting entity. - Effectiveness of Filing: A certificate of conversion becomes effective when accepted and filed by the secretary of state (option A).
+However, pursuant to sections 4.052 and 4.053 of the BOC, the effectiveness of the instrument may be delayed to a date not more than ninety (90) days from the date the instrument is signed (option B).
 The effectiveness of the instrument also may be delayed on the occurrence of a future event or fact, other than the passage of time (option C).
 If option C is selected, you must state the manner in which the event or fact will cause the instrument to take effect and the date of the 90th day after the date the instrument is signed.
 In order for the certificate to take effect under option C, the entity must, within ninety (90) days of the filing of the certificate, file a statement with the secretary of state regarding the event or fact pursuant to section 4.055 of the BOC.
 See Form 805 for more information.

 On the filing of a document with a delayed effective date or condition, the computer records of the secretary of state will be changed to show the filing of the document, the date of the filing, and the future date on which the document will be effective or evidence that the effectiveness was conditioned on the occurrence of a future event or fact.
-In addition, at the time of such filing, the status of a converted Texas filing entity will be shown as "In existence" on the records of the secretary of state.
+In addition, at the time of such filing, the status of a converting foreign entity registered with the secretary of state under chapter 9 of the BOC will be shown as "Withdrawn on conversion" and the status of the converted Texas filing entity will be shown as "In existence" on the records of the secretary of state.